DekodeInteraktiv/acme-tiny-wp/README.md

 modified to answer ACME challenges via the [WP ACME](https://github.com/dss-web/wp-acme) WordPress plugin by DSS/Dekode.

+It is also modified to take arguments to fetch and store the intermediate certificate in `--chain-file` and `--fullchain-file`.

 ## acme-tiny
 This is a tiny, auditable script that you can throw on your server to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
 Since it has